Valby Idrætspark: History

-In the 1930s, plans arose to built an extensive sports complex on Valby Fælled as part of a possible Danish bid for hosting the Olympic Games.
+In the 1930s, plans arose to build an extensive sports complex on Valby Fælled as part of a possible Danish bid for hosting the Olympic Games.
 The plans involved a football stadium, 18 football pitches for training, a club house for Boldklubben Frem and another one for the other clubs, an aquatic stadium, tennis courts, four halls for gymnastics, boxing, wrestling and weight lifting, 20 shooting ranges, bowling court, restaurant, offices, changing facilities and an indoor arena.
 Work began in 1937 but the plans were affected by the outbreak of World War II and the German Occupation of Denmark.
 BK Frem moved from Enghave vej to their new club house on 7 March 1942.
-The name of the area was officialled changed from Valby Fælled to Valby Idrætspark on 18 August 1942.
+The name of the area was officially changed from Valby Fælled to Valby Idrætspark on 18 August 1942.
 The opening game was played between BK Frem and a selected team with seven players from BK Fremad Valby, three players from Valby and one from Als.
 Valby Idrætspark hosted 449 football matches in 1949 and 507 in 1950.

 In 1964, Valby Idrætspark was used by a total of 126 sports clubs of which 45 were football clubs.
 The new Banbury tribune, with inspiration from Coventry, was inaugurated on 7 September 1969 with a match between BK Frem and Esbjerg.

 In 2007, Copenhagen Municipality predicted that the main stand would last another 5–10 years.
 As of April 2007 major investments are put on hold as a decision on the construction of a new stadium is being awaited.

-On Januar 2016 the municipality ordered a renovation of the existing stadium, worth 3 mio €.
+In January 2016 the municipality ordered a renovation of the existing stadium, worth 3 mio €.
 Thus cancelling plans for a New Stadium in the near future.
 The Renovation is due ultimo 2017.

+Valby Stadion

+Valby Stadion is used by BK Frem and Fremad Valby.
+The stadium has a capacity of 12.000, where 4.400 of them are seats.